I’m a communications strategist, writer, and disability inclusion advocate and I’ve been doing this work from both sides of the table.

 2014-2015

-Footprints in the community is a 501c3 tax deductible nonprofit organization based in Salisbury, NC that is committed to increasing participation of families of children with special needs in community activities.
+Footprints in the community is a 501c3 tax deductible nonprofit organization based in Salisbury, NC that is committed to increasing participation of families of children with disabilities in community activities.
 Assisted with grant writing and marketing for the summer therapy camp and other programs.